rocky-linux/documentation/docs/guides/development/rockydocs_web_dev.md

+# Running a local copy of the docs.rockylinux.org website for web development and/or content authors

 This document walks through how to recreate and run a local copy of the entire docs.rockylinux.org website on your local machine.
 It is a work-in-progress.

 Running a local copy of the documentation website might be useful in the following scenarios: